dmbarbour/wikilon/docs/AboutABC.md

             [polynomial behavior]{&macro} i =>
             [polynomial behavior]i

-At this point, we can stop evaluation and pass the program to our static type checker.
-Macro evaluation is considered *complete* the moment any value exists to its left, i.e. `[A]{&macro} => [A]`.
+At this point, we may halt evaluation and pass the program to our static type checker.
+Macro evaluation is effectively considered *complete* the moment any value exists to its left, i.e. `[A]{&macro} => [A]`.

-Intriguingly, a `{&macro}` annotation could remain in an evaluated program.
-We might consider a program containing `{&macro}` after evaluation to *be* a macro.
-Potential exists for first-class macros, composable macros, etc..
-In AO, we might consider presence of `{&macro}` after evaluation to be a type error unless we also indicate via `word.type` that the word may be a macro.
-This would ensure effective detection of accidental macros.
+In general, we might consider a program containing `{&macro}` after evaluation to *be* a macro.
+Potential exists for first-class macros, composable macros, linking macros in AO, etc..
+In AO, we might complain about static type of macros unless explicitly indicated via `word.type`.
+So there would be no accidental macros, but we'd have full flexibility of dynamic macro programming when desired.

-Sophisticated type checkers might eventually be developed that can type check macros.
-But, meanwhile, dynamic partial evaluation before static typechecking can support useful metaprogramming.

-### Weak Substructural Types
+### Substructural Types

 Substructural types are very expressive for structuring application behavior independently of syntax.
-For example, while the common resource pattern `open use* close` can be enforced by a structured syntax or RAII pattern, we could instead model this by constructing a linear handle (with sealed data) upon `open` and destroying it later, in the `close` action.
+For example, while the common resource pattern `open use* close` can be enforced by a structured syntax or resource pattern, we could instead model this by constructing a linear handle (with sealed data) upon `open` and destroying it later, in the `close` action.
 This would give us a lot more flexibility to use the resource within the program.

-However, I'm not convinced I won't want an escape for substructure, e.g. to model lossy networks or backtracking.
-So my proposal is to enforce these types only weakly.
-The proposal is as follows:

         [A]{&rel} == [A]    (mark relevant)
         [A]{&aff} == [A]    (mark affine)
-        [A]{&nss} == [A]    (clear marks)

 * a block marked relevant may not be dropped
 * a block marked affine may not be copied
 * a block both affine and relevant is called 'linear'
-* block compositions preserve substructure
+* on 'bind' a block inherits substructure of argument

-We can then model a general copy or drop function that ignores substructure by prefixing with `[] cons {&nss}` (and unwrapping our copies).
-But developers will be able to reason about substructure except where they explicitly choose to bypass it, and it will be a lot easier to search and find every relevant bypass by searching for clients of the `{&nss}` within a subprogram.
+A runtime might introduce some means to bypass substructure.
+Use of the `{&trash}` annotation is convenient if we know a potentially relevant value won't be observed again: it allows us to recycle memory, replacing a value by an error object with the same substructural properties.

 ## ABC Assumptions and Idioms